baseblack/ReproWeb/documentation/about.md

 ## Background

-At Baseblack we manage how we install and update the software and tools on our workstations, rendernodes and servers (physical+virtual) using a combination of [Apt](http://wiki.debian.org/Apt) _(which handles software installation, versioning and file collisions)_ and [Puppet](http://puppetlabs.com) _(which handles configuration and selection of packages for apt to install)_.
+At Baseblack we manage how we install and update the software and tools on our workstations, render nodes and servers (physical+virtual) using a combination of [Apt](http://wiki.debian.org/Apt) _(which handles software installation, versioning and file collisions)_ and [Puppet](http://puppetlabs.com) _(which handles configuration and selection of packages for apt to install)_.

-Our primary apt repository now has around 450 packages origanized into a number of distributions, components and architectures.
+Our primary apt repository now has around 450 packages organised into a number of distributions, components and architectures.
 And as with any repository that number is ever increasing.

 As we add more distributions into the primary repository, merge repositories together and start auto-generating packages off of code commits, that number begins to become frighteningly large.

 We needed to find something to help us view/manage our repository.

 ### Alternatives

 In the interests of due diligence we looked at the currently available solutions for handling apt repositories.

 1.  [packages.debian.org](http://packages.debian.org)

-    After checking out the source for the pretty fantastic offical debian repository browser site we decided against using it.
+    After checking out the source for the pretty fantastic official debian repository browser site we decided against using it.

     This came down to a few factors.
 The primary one is that it's written in bash/perl